 If you are fired because you could not do the job, you can still get unemployment benefits.

-In every case, when you are laid off the DUA will talk to you and the employer to find out if you can get benefits.
+If you are laid off, the Department of Unemployment Assistance (DUA) will talk to you and your employer to find out if you can get benefits.
 Make sure you tell DUA your side of the story.